nomemory/java-bean-validation-extension/README.md

 ### `@Parseable`

 Check if the String can be parsed to a number.
+The annotations accepts the type of parsing you want to perform as an input parameter.

+For example if you want to parse it `Integer`, @Parseable(TO_INT) should be used.

+All the possible parsing strategies accepted are described in the enum `ParseableType`.
+It currently supports:

+- `TO_SHORT`
+- `TO_INT`
+- `TO_LONG`
+- `TO_FLOAT`
+- `TO_DOUBLE`

 ### `@OneOfChars`